-The district is committed to providing an orderly, respectful environment that is conducive to learning.
-To create and maintain this kind of an environment, it is necessary to regulate public conduct on school property and at school or district events or activities.
-For purposes of this section of the code, "public" shall mean all persons when on school property or attending a school or district sponsored event or activity including students, teachers and district personnel.
+The district is committed to providing a welcoming, engaging, respectful, orderly environment that is conducive to learning.
+The district invites the members of the public to join them in the educational process, competitive and artistic events, and other school functions.
+In order to maintain this kind of an environment, the public must also adhere to the expectations of the district.
+For purposes of this section of the code, "public" shall mean all persons when on school property or attending a school function including students, teachers and district personnel.

-The restrictions on public conduct on school property and at school functions contained in this code are not intended to limit freedom of speech or peaceful assembly.
-The district recognizes that free inquiry and free expression are indispensable to the objectives of the district.
-The purpose of this code is to maintain public order and prevent abuse of the rights of others.
+The expectations for the public's conduct on school property and at school functions are not intended to limit freedom of speech or peaceful assembly, but to support the conducive learning environment, and maintain order, and prevent infringement on of the rights of others.